-You know, it’s that moment that we all have from time to time when we say something like; “…wow…I bet that would make a good photograph..!”.
-Those are moments that we all have, whether we are a professional photographer or a dog walker on a blustery day with a smartphone…
+It’s that moment that we all have from time to time when we say something like; “…wow…I bet that would make a good photograph..!”.
+Those are moments that we all have, whether we are professional photographers or a dog walker on with a smartphone…

 I got into photography as a backpacker and then cycletourist.
 So I started learning without the aid of the internet or photography magazines.
 I found that I really enjoyed the process of taking photos, and when I got home I found that my photos were liked by everyone I showed them too.

 My photographic style developed naturally and I learnt how to photograph spontaneously in new places (as a backpacker) as well as to plan ahead for that killer landscape or long-exposure beach scene.